-In 2021, 2020, and 2019, the Company spent approximately \$11.7 million, \$8.0 million, and \$8.2 million, respectively, on research and development activities relating to new products and the improvement of existing products.
-These costs are expensed as incurred.
+In 2022, 2021, and 2020, the Company spent approximately \$9.6 million, \$11.7 million, and \$8.0 million, respectively, on research and development activities relating to new products and the improvement of existing products.
+These costs are included in costs of products sold and are expensed as incurred.